Last Updated on

-You might experience some confusion when first trying to edit your templates.
+You might experience some confusion when first trying to edit your templates with their page builder.
 A bit of trial-and-error, though, and you should get the hang of it.

 You can also add a range of “apps” to your site layout.
 This includes things like chat boxes, maps, shipping options, etc. Some are free; some have fees.
 Choose what you want to include wisely.